-The discussion of the dimensions of sketching should make it clear that, while currently we can build software that participates in sketching in a limited way, the state of the art is far from creating systems that have the depth and flexibility of a human partner.
+The discussion of the dimensions of sketching should make it clear that, while currently software can be built that participates in sketching in a limited way, the state of the art is far from creating systems that have the depth and flexibility of a human partner.
 In the spirit of encouraging progress, we suggest three challenges as useful benchmarks to measure progress in the area.